scality/RestBlockDriver/README.md

 a successful operation.
 To destroy a volume, give the driver the name of the file to remove from the storage as the following example shows:

-    # echo filename > /sys/class/dewb/destroy
+    # echo filename > /sys/class/srb/destroy

 The volume is then removed from storage and is no longer accessible.
 But beware:
   * The destroyed volume must exist beforehand
-  * Destroying a volume used by other drivers on other machines dewblock can lead to errors and unexpected behaviors; this is untested.
+  * Destroying a volume used by other drivers on other machines srb can lead to errors and unexpected behaviors; this is untested.